Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed three steps in treating OCD clients.
+In the last section, we discussed three steps in treating OCD clients.
 These are identification; exposure; and self-talk.

-Previously, on track 6, we discussed agoraphobia in children, and its developments.
+Previously, in section 6, we discussed agoraphobia in children and its developments.

-On this track, we will examine 3 other social avoidant behaviors more extreme than agoraphobia, which are social phobia; social skills deficit; and dysmorphophobia.
+In this section, we will examine three other social avoidant behaviors more extreme than agoraphobia, which are social phobia; social skills deficit; and dysmorphophobia.

 Three Social Avoidant Behaviors